 Report Purpose – Notify the Water Board staff of project status throughout the duration of the project.

-2. When to Submit– the discharger shall submit an annual report each year by June 1; if not specified, the report shall be submitted on the anniversary of project effective date, until a Notice of Project Complete Letter is issued to the discharger.
+2. When to Submit– the discharger shall submit an annual report by June 1 for the previous reporting period from May 1 through April 30 of each year unless an NOA specifies a different due date for this report, until a Notice of Project Complete Letter is issued to the discharger.

 Report Contents – The contents of the annual report shall include the topics indicated below.
 Report contents are outlined in annual Report Topics below.